 What is a Wrongful Death Claim?

-A wrongful death claim is a civil claim for damages, such as compensation for funeral expenses, loss of future income, and other benefits that the survivors have lost due to the victim's death.
+A wrongful death claim is a civil claim or lawsuit for damages, such as compensation for funeral expenses, loss of future income, and other benefits that the survivors have lost due to the victim's death.
 This is different from a survivor's action, which is a civil claim for losses that the victim experienced before death.
 In some cases, however, a wrongful death claim and a survivor's action may be brought together.
 Our attorneys have experience with both wrongful death and survivor's actions.

 In California, wrongful death suits can be brought against individuals or companies.
 Also, if the death resulted from a criminal act, a person may be both prosecuted criminally for homicide and sued civilly in a wrongful death action (as in the O.J.
 Simpson cases).

-Who May Bring a Wrongful Death Claim in Los Angeles?
+Who May Bring a Wrongful Death Claim?

 A wrongful death claim may be brought by the spouse, domestic partner, child, or dependent parent of the wrongful death victim.
 There are certain restrictions, though.
 For example, some states prohibit one family member from filing a wrongful death claim against another for the death of a third family member.

-What Damages Can Be Claimed in a California Wrongful Death Case?
+Damages Claimed in a Wrongful Death Case?

 The damages that can be claimed in a wrongful death case are based on losses that the survivors have suffered due to the death.
 It is impossible to say what damages, if any, may be recovered in any particular case without knowing the circumstances of that case.
 But some examples of the types of damages sought in wrongful death cases include the following:

-• Loss of future earnings (which the victim would have earned had he or she lived);
+- Loss of future earnings (which the victim would have earned had he or she lived);

-• Benefits lost due to the victim's death, such as medical insurance, pensions or retirement plans;
+- Benefits lost due to the victim's death, such as medical insurance, pensions or retirement plans;

-• Companionship, care or protection; and
+- Companionship, care or protection; and

-• Suffering and mental anguish experienced by the survivors because of the death.
+- Suffering and mental anguish experienced by the survivors because of the death.

 In cases involving both a wrongful death claim and a survivor's action, the damages sought in the wrongful death claim cannot be the same as the damages sought in the survivor's action.